briannadickman/week_5_assignment/README.md

-## Getting User Input, Conditionals, and Scope
+## Objects and Prototypes
-Animal guessing game.
-When the page is loaded the user is prompted to guess an animal.
-Once they submit their answer the program will either tell them that they correctly guessed the animal or that they should try again.

-Short video of functioning program: [TDB]()
+Here we'll take a look at a prototype class and explore creating a new ne as well as

 ### Topics Covered
-* The prompt function and user input
-* Creating a variable
+* Creating a new object from a prototype class
-* Conditional statement
-* Functions
-* Scope
+* Accessing data within an object
+* Adding a method to an object
+* Calling an object's method

+You can refer to the Codecademy lesson JavaScript 8 (Objects II) for reference if needed.

 ### Step 1
-Create a variable that takes in user input via the prompt function that asks "Of what animal am I thinking?".
-Write a conditional statement (if/else) that alerts "How did you know?!" if the user guesses "turtle" and alerts "Try again." if the user did not guess "turtle" correctly.
+create a new animal named "somethingFun" with a first name of "Something" a last name of "Fun" and a type of "Cat"

 ### Step 2
-Refactor your code above into a function called `animalGuess`, using the scaffolding code provided.
-Think about the variable `animalName` and how it is different than `animal`.
-Answer the question: What will `console.log(animalName)` log outside the `animalGuess` function?
+console log out somethingFun's first and last name

+### Step 3 (Hard Mode)
+add a method to somethingFun named "meow()" that console logs "moew" when called. ex: somethingFun.meow()

+### Step 4 (Pro Mode)
+add another method to somethingFun named that receives a boolean: "isHappy( happy )"

+within this method, check if the parameter "happy" is true

+if so, console log "purrrrrr"

+if not, console log "crabby face"

 ### Files Provided
-* index.html - Sources the JavaScript file (`script.js`).
+* index.html - Sources the JavaScript file (`prototypes.js`).
 There isn't much happening here and you are not required to make changes to this file.
-* script.js - This is where you will add your code.
+* prototypes.js - This is where you will add your code.
 We have provided some scaffolding code and comments to help you get started.